jewettaij/moltemplate/README.md

 There are two ways to install moltemplate:

 ## Installation using pip
+## WARNING: This does not work yet.
+Please poceed to "manual installation"...
 If you are familiar with pip, then run the following command from within the directory where this README file is located:

     pip install .